Isabella of France: Return of the Despensers, 1321–1326

-Isabella and Edward had travelled north together at the start of the autumn campaign; before the disastrous Battle of Old Byland in Yorkshire, Edward had ridden south, apparently to raise more men, sending Isabella east to Tynemouth Priory.
+Isabella and Edward had travelled north together at the start of the autumn campaign.
+Before the disastrous Battle of Old Byland in Yorkshire, Edward had ridden south, apparently to raise more men, sending Isabella east to Tynemouth Priory.
 With the Scottish army marching south, Isabella expressed considerable concern about her personal safety and requested assistance from Edward.
 Her husband initially proposed sending Despenser forces to secure her, but Isabella rejected this outright, instead requesting friendly troops.
-Rapidly retreating south with the Despensers, Edward failed to grasp the situation, with the result that Isabella found herself and her household cut off from the south by the Scottish army, with the coastline patrolled by Flemish naval forces allied to the Scots.
-The situation was precarious and Isabella was forced to use a group of squires from her personal retinue to hold off the advancing army whilst other of her knights commandeered a ship; the fighting continued as Isabella and her household retreated onto the vessel, resulting in the death of two of her ladies-in-waiting.
+Rapidly retreating south with the Despensers, Edward failed to grasp the situation, resulting in Isabella finding herself and her household cut off from the south by the Scottish army, with the coastline patrolled by Flemish naval forces allied to the Scots.
+The situation was precarious and Isabella was forced to use a group of squires from her personal retinue to hold off the advancing army whilst other of her knights commandeered a ship.
+The fighting continued as Isabella and her household retreated onto the vessel, resulting in the death of two of her ladies-in-waiting.
 Once aboard, Isabella evaded the Flemish navy, landing further south and making her way to York.
-Isabella was furious, both with Edward for, from her perspective, abandoning her to the Scots, and with Despensers for convincing Edward to retreat rather than sending help.
+Isabella was furious both with Edward for, from her perspective, abandoning her to the Scots, and with Despensers for convincing Edward to retreat rather than sending help.
 For his part, Edward blamed Lewis de Beaumont, the Bishop of Durham and an ally of Isabella, for the fiasco.

 Isabella effectively separated from Edward from here onwards, leaving him to live with Hugh Despenser.
 At the end of 1322, Isabella left the court on a ten-month-long pilgrimage around England by herself.
-On her return in 1323 she visited Edward briefly, but was removed from the process of granting royal patronage.
-At the end of 1324, as tensions grew with Isabella's homeland of France, Edward and the Despensers confiscated all of Isabella's lands, took over the running of her household and arrested and imprisoned all of her French staff.
+On her return in 1323, she visited Edward briefly, but was removed from the process of granting royal patronage.
+At the end of 1324, as tensions grew with France, Edward and the Despensers confiscated all of Isabella's lands, took over the running of her household and arrested and imprisoned all of her French staff.
 Isabella's youngest children were removed from her and placed into the custody of the Despensers.
-At this point, Isabella appears to have realised that any hope of working with Edward was effectively over and begun to consider radical solutions.
+At this point, Isabella appeared to have realised that any hope of working with Edward was effectively over and begun to consider radical solutions.